ipazc/flasked/README.rst

 **IMPORTANT:** Note that if the first way is taken, the `argument1` can't be a dictionary that contains the keywords 'args' or 'kwargs'.
 Otherwise, it will be used as a source for the `args` and `kwargs` of the initializer.
 It is always preferred to use the second mixed with the third way.

+This package is completely compatible with flask_restful.
+For more information, check `Flask_Restful <https://github.com/flask-restful/>`_.

 LICENSE